 Once the download file is downloaded, copy the file to your WordPress Backup Folder on your local computer.

-Congratulations, you have created a complete backup of your WordPress website manually without using any plugin by yourself.
+Congratulations, you have manually created a complete WordPress website backup without plugins.
 That’s highly commendable!

-But, we are not done yet.
-We have created the backup, but that does not mean it’s secured as well.
-We need to ensure its security because the backup files can be deleted accidentally.
-We must follow the following steps after taking the backup of the WordPress website.
+But we are not done yet.
+We have created the backup, but that does not mean it’s also secured.
+Next, we must ensure its security because the backup files can be accidentally deleted.
+So follow the steps below after taking the WordPress website backup.

 Post Backup Tasks and Precautions

-The manual backup can be done at any time and on your own.
-The best part is it’s free and does not even require any plugin.
+You can do a manual backup at any time.
+The best part is that it’s free and requires no plugins.
 However, there are many problems you can face.
-You can follow the post backup tasks and precautions to avoid these problems.
+You can follow the post-backup tasks and precautions to avoid these problems.

-- Manage Permission: Manage the permissions on drives and files—a better way to do it using BitLocker and restricting file permission.
+- Manage Permission: Manage the permissions on drives and files—a better way to use BitLocker and restrict file permission.

-- Test Restore: A backup is useful only if you can restore it and if it is not corrupted.
-So it’s a good practice to test the backup on a subdomain or staging site.
+- Test Restore: A backup is valid only if you can restore it and it is not broken.
+So, testing the backup on a subdomain or staging site is a good practice.

 - Multiple Copies: Create multiple copies of the same backup file.
-As the backup is stored on your local system, it can be deleted unintentionally.
+As the backup is stored on your local system, you could delete it unintentionally.
 We recommend creating multiple backups in different locations.

 - Upload on Cloud: Upload the backup files on cloud storage like Google Drive, Dropbox, OneDrive, or Mega.
-Anything can happen to your local device; it can be stolen, corrupted by malicious software, and there can be damage to the files.
-Having a backup on cloud storage can restore the website in a few clicks.
+Anything can happen to your local device; it can be stolen, corrupted by malicious software, and damaged files.
+A cloud storage backup can restore the website in a few clicks.

 - Use Antivirus: Use antivirus software and keep it updated.
 This can keep your backup files safe from malicious software.

-Pros and Cons of manual WordPress website backup
+Pros and Cons of a Manual WordPress Website Backup